BohdanZorii/football-manager-app/README.md

    docker-compose up --build
    ```
    This command will build the Docker images and start the containers for both application and database.

-   **Note** This may take close to 2 minutes due to dependencies loading.
+   **Note:**  This may take close to 2 minutes due to dependencies loading.

    Meantime, you can set up Postman collection.

 ### Testing
 After starting the application, you can explore and test the API endpoints using Postman Collection.